 Indiana WWII veteran gets restored Mustang after rip-off

-The Indianapolis Star reports that The Finer Details shop handed 96-year-old Harry Donovan his restored 1967 Ford Mustang on Saturday in Danville.
+The Finer Details shop handed Harry Donovan his restored 1967 Ford Mustang on Saturday in Danville, the Indianapolis Star reported .
+Donovan bought the vehicle for his late wife Marie in 1969.

 Donovan's family created a GoFundMe that raised more than $23,000 to help cover the cost of parts and other expenses.

+"Our name is The Finer Details and we couldn't just do that," Mosier said.
+"It's brand new — every piece."

+All the work on the vehicle is worth about $75,000, he said.

-Lee was sentenced last month to more than 500 days in jail for theft, but was placed on probation after most of the sentence was suspended.
+Lee was sentenced last month to 545 days in jail for theft, but was placed on probation after most of the sentence was suspended.
+The court also ordered Lee to pay Donovan more than $15,000, which covers the $8,000 Donovan originally paid him as well as the value of the parts stripped from the car.

+Donovan's family said they plan to donate that money to veterans groups.

+The veteran said the only thing left to add to the car is a customized front license plate that reads "For Marie."

 Information from: The Indianapolis Star, http://www.indystar.com